-Having a tooth out is the same as having an operation and, because of this, you must look after the area to speed healing and to reduce the risk of infection.
-Here are some pointers :
+Taking a tooth out is the same as having an operation and, because of this, you must look after the area to reduce the risk of infection and speed healing.

 - For the first 24 hours, try to avoid eating hot food, don’t smoke, don’t drink any alcohol and try not to disturb any blood clot which might have formed.